Silk and Insight

 Silk and Insight (絹と明察, Kinu to meisatsu) is a 1964 novel by the Japanese writer Yukio Mishima.
 The subject of the novel is taken from an actual strike in Japan in 1954 at Omi Kenshi, a silk thread and fabric manufacturer, which lasted for 106 days.
 The novel was first serialised in the monthly magazine Gunzo between January–October 1964.
 It was published in hardcover format by Kodansha on 15 October 1964.
 It was translated into English in 1998 by Hiroaki Sato.

 Although a commercial failure, the novel was awarded the Mainichi Prize from Mainichi Shimbun.

+Plot

+Komazawa Zenjiro runs his silk factory like a family and feels like a "father" to his workers.
+Through various intrigues initiated by the trade unionist Okano, the company's workers are instigated into a strike, which escalates to such an extent that Komazawa dies of a stroke.
+Okano takes over his position, but comes to understand the philosophy of his predecessor.

 Publication

 Silk and Insight was first serialised ten times in the monthly magazine Gunzo between January 1964 and October 1964.
 It was published in hardcover format by Kodansha on 15 October 1964.
 It was published in paperback by Kodansha Bunko on 1 July 1971.

 The novel was a commercial failure, with only 18,000 copies published.
 In comparison, Mishima's novel Kyōko no Ie (1959) sold 150,000 copies in its first month.